What is the Purpose of Accounting?

 - Your bakery had a net positive cash flow of $13,000 this year.

-Because she now has information, she is able to make a decision to loan you the money.
+Because she now has information, she can decide to loan you the money.
 This is because she knows how much money you make each month and can be confident you will be able to repay the loan.

 Now, don’t worry if you don’t understand all the fancy terms up there like “cash flow” and “net assets”.
 We’ll be learning what all that means very soon.

-So, what does accounting do for us?
+So, Why is Accounting Important?
 I’m sure you already know that when you’re in business, you need to know whether you’re making money or not.
 Well, accounting helps you determine exactly that!
 And remember, it’s important for the people you do business with (like the loan officer) to know that too.